Kimia-Asg/lab9_2brain_0failure/lab_proof.md

 ## First failure mode to monitor

 The first issue to monitor is missing or invalid configuration, because the workflow cannot safely process real requests if the required API keys or environment settings are absent.

+## Reflection

+1. Multi-provider integration: the workflow passes the article content through OpenAI and Cohere in sequence so each provider contributes a different part of the output.
+2. Fallback logic: fallback behavior activates when a provider request fails or configuration is missing, which improves resilience.
+3. Cost tracking: the workflow records provider-level cost estimates so the cost of the run is visible.
+4. Code quality: the tests helped verify the workflow and the fallback behavior before submission.